nikclayton/pachli-android/tools/mkrelease/README.md

 - [x] Merging approved changes from `develop` to `main`
 - [x] Tagging the release
 - [x] Pushing to Github
-- [ ] Creating a new Github release
+- [x] Creating a new Github release
 - [ ] Moving the release through Google Play
-- [ ] Attaching the built APK to the Github release
+- [x] Attaching the built APK to the Github release
 - [ ] Making the release "Beta" on Google Play
-- [ ] Creating the F-Droid merge request

 A given release will contain one or more beta versions, and then a final release version.